 Have we become desensitized to nudity in general?
 After all, we’re from the San Francisco Bay Area, where nudity has been as mundane as street vendors in Cairo.
 Recently, after Sunday brunch at our daughter’s new Edge-of-the-Castro apartment, we were treated to a view of two very happy nudists out and about on the street across from us.
 They wore cowboy boots and hats.
 They did apply red socks to their members.
 My hubby and I looked at each other and smiled.
 To each his own, I suppose.
 Does this qualify as an alternative definition for the saying, “put a sock on it?”

 Well, what about nudity anyway?
-American society has long been puritanical about it.
+American society has long been puritanical about their sexuality.
 Talk about a real hang-up!
 In Europe, it’s not unusual to see a life-size poster of a woman taking a shower in all her frontal resplendence, in a supermarket end cap where shower and shampoo products deck the display shelves.
 Contrast that with the prohibition of showing a woman’s face, let alone her ankles in some utlra-conservative and orthodox cultures in the Middle East to this day.
 In Manila, a movie is rated “R” if at any portion, two breasts instead of one, is shown.
 Maybe Miley Cyrus and Lady Gaga have the right idea to ruffle some evangelical feathers every now and then.

 I remember when I was a teenager living in Manila, it was a social faux pas to allow anyone a peek up your skirt, nevermind if it was accidental, as in walking up the stairs or disembarking from a tall vehicle, in a skirt.
 That was considered a major affront on your purity.
 The nuns and the elders would shake their heads disapprovingly.
 It’s as though we have been rendered less pure, less chaste, less virginal, at having been peeked at.
 It also assumed that all men are nothing less than voyeuristic louts who live for nothing else but these little jollies.